flippy1524/MoviesProject/README.md

 - [SwiftLint](https://github.com/realm/SwiftLint)

 # Todo's
+- Properly implement the protocol based networking services
+  - Make dependency injection into the view models
+  - Introduce a coordinator for the navigaiton so a proper dependency injection can occur
+  - Rework the classes in to "actors" for better concurrency handling
 - Brind down the iOS 18 requirement by building the UI differently (can be easily achieved to iOS 15)
   - Would have to introduce different navigation (Router)
   - Replace the Tabbar with older methods of tabs